proto-aiken-13/tp/docs/UserGuide.md

 **Q**: I am a recitation tutor and/or a professor.
 Can this application extend to my lessons?</br>
 **A**: npc_track is primarily designed for teaching assistants, but it can also be scalable towards **recitation-sized** classes.
 It cannot track student participations or attendance for lecture-sized classes, however.

+**Q**: Why Telegram?
+What if my students prefer something like WhatsApp or LINE?
+**A**: npc_track uses telegram handles as statistically speaking, students are more likely to use telegram to contact their TA's and tutorial groups within NUS.
+For applications like WhatsApp or LINE, you can simply consider using something like their associate phone numbers or use tags to refer to their usernames on such platforms.